mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Personally, I wanted a plain old unmanaged switch.
 I've never used a managed switch, and I didn't want a whole bunch of extra configuration to manage.
 I just wanted the network to work.

-It turned out, none of the network switches that met my criteria were unmanaged, so I went with a managed switch.
+It turned out that none of the network switches that met my criteria were unmanaged, so I went with a managed switch.
 Once I got my managed switch, I found that it's pretty fun to have VLANs for different devices on my network.
 Now I want to configure VLANs for everything!

 ### PoE or standard Ethernet?